HGlass07/HGlass07/README.md

 **About me**
 -
 Hello, my name is Henry.
-I am currently learning Python and its use in data science with a view to develop a career in tech.
-I am also interested in learning other coding languages, and hope to add to add various projects to this page.
+I am currently learning everything i can abut coding, with a view to develop a career in tech.
 I am also interested in science and technology in general, especially biosciences.

 :technologist: Most recently I have completed HyperiondDev's data science bootcamp, the contents of which can be found [here](https://www.hyperiondev.com/portfolio/151647/)

+I am now working towards my diploma in full-stack software development, which covers html, css, java, and python/django

 :earth_africa: You can also find me on [LinkedIn](https://www.linkedin.com/in/henry-glasspool/)